National Registration Center for Study Abroad

 Admissions & Academic Credit

-Students 17 years and older regardless are welcomed regardless of educational background, occupation or nationality.
+Students 17 years and older are welcome regardless of educational background, occupation or nationality.
 No previous knowledge of Italian is required except where otherwise indicated.

 Students desiring credit for their study should contact their home school or request the NRCSA Credit Fact Sheet.
 Generally, U.S. universities consider 15 hours of study to be equal to 1 semester credit.